tsnazar/Sandbox/README.md

 ### CornellBox
 Simple CornellBox scene.
 Shadows implemented with the same method as shadows in TestShadowMap and here you can choose which light approximation method to use: either Phong or Blinn-Phong.
-Additionaly gamma correction is enabled.
+Additionally gamma correction is enabled.

 ![image](https://user-images.githubusercontent.com/70116589/161952079-3850b732-63bc-44f3-8dc3-7ee6397187c9.png)